madyanov/SlidingCollectionView/README.md

 **iOS 10+**

-Paging CollectionView with simple behavior: on each page cells are aligned to the left edge.
+Paging CollectionView with simple behavior: cells are aligned to the left edge on each page.

 ## Preview